Wealthify doesn't support your browser

 Let your child earn their own money

-If you want your child to learn the value of money, have you thought about giving them pocket money every time they complete a chore at home.
-It doesn’t need to be much – in fact, on average, Brits are said to give their child around £7.58 a week in 20221.
-All you need to do is set a rate for each task they complete and hopefully, by having to work to earn money, they should understand the real value of money.
-Also, it could be wise transferring the money into their bank account (if they have one), instead of giving them cash, so they get a better understanding of how things work in real life.
+It doesn’t need to be much – in fact, on average, Brits gave their kids around £7.58 a week in 20221.
+All you need to do is set a rate for each task they complete and hopefully, by having to work to earn money, they should understand the real value of it.
+Plus, they can save it for the things they want to buy, like sweets and toys.

 Get your child a piggy bank